Etrade Review: Commissions, Fees, and Minimum Deposit

 - Low minimums to open accounts: $500 for cash account, $0 for retirement cash account, $2,000 for margin account

 - Banking products available: checking, savings, money market accounts, CDs, and credit cards

 - No surcharges on large orders or penny stocks

-- Great research amenities from S&P, MorningStar, Thompson Reuters, Credit Suisse, Smart Consensus
+- Great research amenities from S&P, MorningStar, Thompson Reuters, Credit Suisse, and Smart Consensus

 - Access to trading on 40 foreign exchanges